New small regular graphs of given girth: the cage problem and beyond: Introduction

 In this paper, we establish several new upper bounds for the classical cage problem.
 Specifically, we improve the best known values to

 Most of these results represent significant progress compared to the previous bounds, in particular:

 We remark that some of these bounds had stood unchanged for 22 years.
 Moreover, the reduction of the upper bound for $n(4,10)$ from 384 to 320 marks a substantial improvement.
-To the best of our knowledge, the previous best upper bounds on $n(4,11)$ and $n(6,11)$ were the straightforward bounds $n(4,12)-1$ and $n(6,12)-1$, respectively.
+To the best of our knowledge, the previous best upper bounds on $n(4,11)$ and $n(6,11)$ were the bounds $n(4,12)-1$ and $n(6,12)-1$, respectively.
 These bounds are obtained from the inequality $n(k, g) < n(k, g + 1)$, which holds for every $k\ge2$ and $g\ge3$ \cite{sauer1967extremal}.
 Thus, the improvement on $n(4,11)$ and $n(6,11)$ marks the first non-trivial upper bound for these cases.

 In addition to these classical cases, we also obtained multiple improvements for several variants of the cage problem.
 Specifically, we found 21, 29, and 6 new upper bounds for $egr$-, $vgr$-, and $(k,g,\uline{g+1})$-graphs, respectively.
 Among these, 2 bounds for $egr$-graphs and 7 bounds for $vgr$-graphs were tight, i.e., equal to the corresponding lower bounds.
-Furthermore, for $(k,g)$-spectra we determined 34 previously unresolved orders.
+Furthermore, we resolved 34 previously open cases for $(k,g)$-spectra by constructing graphs for these unresolved orders.

 The rest of this paper is structured as follows.
 In Section~\ref{sec:prelim} we introduce preliminaries regarding groups, graphs and lifts of voltage graphs.
 Next, in Section~\ref{sec:algorithms} we present the different algorithms that were developed and implemented to construct the $(k,g)$-graphs that allowed us to improve several of the previously best bounds.
 We present a detailed overview of these results in Section~\ref{sec:results}.
 Finally, we close this paper in Section~\ref{sec:conclusion} with some concluding remarks.